humanmade/hm-gutenberg-tools/README.md

 **Information on props**
 * **onSelect** Function.
 Required.
 Called when the 'select' button is clicked and posts are selected.
 * **postType** String.
 Post type.
-Supports custom post types as long as they are configured to show in the REST API.
+Supports a single custom post types as long as they are configured to show in the REST API.
 * **btnProps** Object.
 Optional.
-Props passed to the Gutenberg Button component.
-Refer to this for more info on what is supported.
+Props passed to the Gutenberg core Button component.
+Refer to the documentation/code for that component for more info on what is supported.
 If you don't pass anything here, your button will have no visual appearance - which is useful if you want to make part of your UI clickable and trigger the modal.
+Otherwise, you should pass `isLarge:true` to give it the appearance of a button.
 * **termFilters** Array.
-What filters are supported.
-By default this is all public taxonomies for this post type, so you probably don't need this.
-If you do, each item in the filters array needs the following data `{ slug: 'publisher', 'label': 'Publishers', rest: 'publisher' }`
+What taxonomy filters are supported in the browse view.
+If not provided, this defaults to all public taxonomies for this post type, so unless you need to change this, don't worry about seeting this property.
+Each item in the filters array needs the following data `{ slug: 'publisher', 'label': 'Publishers', rest: 'publisher' }`

 The sidebar control accepts slightly different properties.